unwire/viper-demo-ios/Presentation.md

 - Ceremony: lots of files and boiler-plate code
 - Overkill for some projects (prototyping, etc..)
+- Requires well defined requirements up-front.
 - Mentally challenging to grasp whole module and track data flow
-- Difficult to stay clean at all (lots of conversions, etc...)
+- Lots of data model conversions
 - Difficult to stay clean and reuse the code at the same time

+---

+# Cons cd...

+- Pain to refactor
+- Pain when developing against iOS frameworks (UIKit, Core Data)
+- Interactors turned out to be not that reusable after all
+- Sometimes feels like a dog chasing its tail....
 - Many files
-- Pain when developing against iOS frameworks (UIKit, Core Data)
+- Changes you...

 ---